alspitz/instanbuntu/README.md

 Run `sudo groupadd staff` from inside the chroot.

+You may also need to create other groups as needed when installing certain packages.

 ## cannot stat /etc/networks: No such file or directory

 Comment out "networks" in `/etc/schroot/default/nssdatabases` ([https://bbs.archlinux.org/viewtopic.php?id=100039](https://bbs.archlinux.org/viewtopic.php?id=100039))

+## Bind mount /dev/shm

+It's a good idea to uncomment the `/dev/shm` line in `/etc/schroot/default/fstab`.
+Many programs can subtly fail if they don't have access to `/dev/shm`.

 # Tips